Understanding Purchase Returns

 Overview

-Purchase returns are an essential part of inventory and supplier management in any business.
-In iVendNext, the Purchase Return feature allows you to efficiently return products to suppliers for various reasons, such as defective goods, quality mismatches, or excess stock.
-This article will guide you through the concept of purchase returns, prerequisites, and step-by-step instructions on how to create a purchase return using the Purchase Receipt feature.
-Additionally, we will explore the impact of purchase returns on stock levels and accounting ledgers.
+This article outlines the concept of purchase returns, prerequisites, and step-by-step instructions on how to create a purchase return using the Purchase Receipt feature.
+Additionally, it explores the impact of purchase returns on stock levels and accounting ledgers.

 1. What is a Purchase Return?